Skip to main content

 About the Author

 Kimberly Hays de Muga is the co-founder of HayDay Services, cohost of the Fundraising HayDay podcast, successful grant writer, fundraiser, and national speaker and trainer.
-She has more than 22 years of fundraising and grantseeking experience focused on health and human service nonprofits, from hospitals to food banks to programs supporting children and adults with developmental disabilities.
+She has more than 25 years of fundraising and grantseeking experience focused on health and human service nonprofits, from hospitals to food banks to programs supporting children and adults with developmental disabilities.
 Her passion is coaching and training nonprofits and funders toward successful fundraising that better serves their communities.
-Kimberly is co-author of "Preparing for the GPC Exam: Earn Your Grant Professional Certified Credential," and is a Board Member of the Grant Professionals Association.
+Kimberly is co-author of "Preparing for the GPC Exam: Earn Your Grant Professional Certified Credential," and is a past Board Member of the Grant Professionals Association.
 She also writes young adult fiction and drinks lots of tea.

 Profile Photo of Kimberly Hays de Muga